SUNY-Plattsburgh-CSC-KWM/simple-shape-editor-Nishankhadgi/Readme.md

 Think about the state machine:
-Create => Select Shape Type => Find Location and add shape Delete => Select Shape => delete
+Create => Select Shape Type => Find Location and add shape
+* Something that fooled Gemini (below) is that the create command just makes the shape types visible.
+You can probably create a rect or circle without clicking on create, it's a bug.
+Delete => Select Shape => delete
 Move => Select Shape => Find location and move